 Hendrix was not only an innovator in terms of gear, but he also pushed the boundaries of how you even play the guitar.
 One of his many bits of brinksmanship was playing guitar with his teeth.

 Well, there is no right way to do it.
 Guitars aren’t supposed to be played using your teeth, so don’t let anyone tell you that their method it the ‘correct’ method.

-If you go too low, not only will it be difficult to reach the frets, but the vibrations of the strings will be much more violent and hard on your gnashers!
+Secondly, playing past fret 12 is essential when you’re plucking with your teeth.
+If you go too low, not only will it be difficult to reach the frets, but the vibrations of the strings will be much more violent and hard on your gnashers.

 Doing loads of bends will help ensure that your flashy soloing trick actually sounds good to the audience.
 If you play a simple solo on high up frets, which uses a lot of bends, it will sound good even plucked with your teeth.

-A practical thing here.
-If you’re going to be lifting your guitar up a metre or so higher than usual, you’re going to need to make sure your lead is long enough to cover it.
+Finally, on a practical note, if you’re going to be lifting your guitar up a meter or so higher than usual, you’re going to need to make sure your lead is long enough to cover it.